Back to Sustainability

 5. ‘Bangga Lokal’ Program

 ‘Bangga Lokal' is BCA's support to help MSMEs grow their businesses and find new partners.
 For selected MSMEs, BCA will assist with promotion, marketing, education and opportunities to obtain working capital financing.
 Bangga Lokal also has a development program with various activities such as webinars with topics relevant to businesses, collaboration between MSMEs and creators for new product development, and coaching clinics.
-As of December 2023, 681 new MSMEs have joined the Bangga Lokal program.

 6. People's Business Credit (KUR)